 What Do I Need?

 If you have friends or relatives with young children, ask them if you can borrow some things for a day or two to at least to try and get a feel for whether they are worth investing in.
-While you are at it, mine their experience, ask them what was the one really vital thing they purchased when becoming new parents and what was the biggest waste of money.
+While you are at it, mine their experience, ask them what was the one really vital thing they purchased when becoming new parents and the biggest waste of money.

-When it comes to baby clothes, it’s difficult not to squeal over every cute outfit you see but babies grow so quickly, you’ll barely manage to stuff them into something for a picture before they have outgrown it.
-Restraint is key when it comes to baby outfits, remember that you’re going to be tired and struggling to dress a baby in a complicated three-piece is unlikely to be what you are up for most days.
+When it comes to baby clothes, it’s difficult not to squeal over every cute outfit you see, but babies grow so quickly, you’ll barely manage to stuff them into something for a picture before they have outgrown it.
+Restraint is key when it comes to baby outfits.
+Remember that you’re going to be tired, and struggling to dress a baby in a complicated three-piece is unlikely to be what you are up for most days.
 Vests and onesies are going to make up the bulk of what your baby actually wears.

 Feeding You and Baby

-Making a large batch of something filling that keeps well, like a curry or chill, will mean you can reduce the amount of times you have to cook.
+Making a large batch of something filling that keeps well, like a curry or chill, will mean you can reduce the number of times you have to cook.
 You could even get some Tupperware tubs and freeze some portions for the days when time really gets away from you.
 Making a large batch of one thing is also a more economical way of shopping for ingredients as you don’t have to buy so many different things.
-To be extra thrifty you could even choose your week’s meals around what is on sale in the supermarket.
+To be extra thrifty, you could even choose your week’s meals around what is on sale in the supermarket.
 A crockpot could also be your new best friend as not only does it make putting one-pot meals together a breeze, it’s also very forgiving when cooking cheaper cuts of meat, like pork shoulder, which benefit from its slow cooking method.

 Take Advantage of Free Activities and Doing It Yourself